IBM/detect-secrets-stream/docs/app-patch-management-faq.md

 ### Fix

-- `renovate bot`, `git-defender version`: runs a daily scan for app-level vulnerabilities based on Pipenv lockfile and Dockerfiles.
+- `renovate bot`: runs a daily scan for app-level vulnerabilities based on Pipenv lockfile and Dockerfiles.
 It automatically opens PRs for vulnerability resolution.
 - `detect-secrets-updater`: runs daily to scan for vulnerabilities in published Docker image with `latest` and latest version tag.

 ## Detection and fix matrix